-- The institutional strategic plan, which clearly focuses on enhancing the University's endeavours - The terms of reference of University committees, which, explicitly or implicitly, underpin a de facto focus on the continual enhancement of the activities for which the committees are responsible - The University's Policy Management Framework, which dictates that institutional policies be periodically reviewed, typically every three to five years, to ensure they remain fit for purpose - The University QIP, which monitors progress on university-level recommendations - The recommendations and subsequent quality improvement plans (QIPs) that emanate from the internal quality reviews of units.
-The implementation of the QIPs is tightly project managed and monitored, as described in quality review guideline documents. - The ongoing QIP that support units implement as part of their QMS - The recommendations and subsequent QIPs that emanate from compliance exercises - Bespoke, commissioned reviews or reports, which invariably include recommendations that are considered and followed up by the relevant unit, committee or officer - Annual and periodic reviews of programmes of study, which involve reviewing and acting upon course-related data, external examiner reports and student survey feedback - The Performance and Development Review System, one objective of which is to promote continual improvement - The promotion policy, one aim of which is "to provide an incentive towards higher quality performance and achievement"
+- The institutional strategic plan, which clearly focuses on enhancing the University's endeavours - The terms of reference of University committees, which, explicitly or implicitly, underpin a de facto focus on the continual enhancement of the activities for which the committees are responsible - The University's Policy Management Framework, which dictates that institutional policies be periodically reviewed, typically every three to five years, to ensure they remain fit for purpose - The recommendations and subsequent quality improvement plans (QIPs) that emanate from the internal quality reviews of units.
+The implementation of the QIPs is tightly project managed and monitored, as described in quality review guideline documents. - The ongoing QIP that support units implement as part of their QMS - The recommendations and subsequent QIPs that emanate from compliance exercises - Bespoke, commissioned reviews or reports, which invariably include recommendations that are considered and followed up by the relevant unit, committee or officer - Annual and periodic reviews of programmes of study, which involve reviewing and acting upon course-related data, external examiner reports and student survey feedback - The Performance and Development Review System, one objective of which is to promote continual improvement - The promotion policy, one aim of which is "to provide an incentive towards higher quality performance and achievement" - The systematic collection and analysis of participant feedback from CPD courses, workshops and allied initiatives with a view to enhancing CPD offerings.